Printer and Ink

 If you plan to create many journals with lots of graphics, I highly recommend getting a HP (Hewlett Packard) printer that is Instant Ink eligible.
 Here's the LINK to find out more about this program.
 It is just so nice never having to worry about running out of ink or how much it costs to buy more!
 Just one monthly flat fee depending on the plan you choose.
 So far I have used two printers with the Instant Ink program and have been very happy with HP's service.
 Be aware that the ink that comes with the printer doesn't last long, and you do have to wait for that initial shipment of ink.
 That wait time can be frustrating.
 But once the shipment starts, it is all good!

 Another thing to consider when deciding on a printer is whether or not it has a borderless setting.
 This can be used when printing patterned paper, and you don't want that white border around the edges of the paper.
 The borderless setting is optional.
 Keep in mind that most of the pages of Memorable Journals are designed to be used for the normal setting (NOT borderless).
 You can use the borderless setting for the pages with the patterns.

-Sometimes I want to "re" staple my journal, so this nifty device comes in very handy!
+Sometimes I want to "re" staple my journal (if the staple is not "perfectly" located on the spine).
+This NIFTY DEVICE comes in very handy!
 This works so much better than the traditional staple remover as it won't tear the paper.

-Often I actually use plain ole scotch tape to attach photos.
-If you are concerned about the archival quality of tape, you can try this tape.
-I have not personally tried this yet though.
+Often I actually just use regular scotch tape to attach photos, mementoes and journal cards.
+If you are concerned about the archival quality of tape for attaching your items, you can use this TAPE.

 Of course, washi tape is fun to use!

 What can I say?
 Just about any pen will do!
-It's interesting that some brands of pens say that only their black and blue pens are of "archival" quality so check for that if that is important to you.
+Some brands of pens say that only their black and blue pens are of "archival" quality so check for that if that is important to you.